 Registry: A service that provides access to repositories.
 The default registry for most public images is Docker Hub (owned by Docker as an organization).
 A registry usually contains repositories from multiple teams.
 Companies often have private registries to store and manage images they've created.
 Azure Container Registry is another example.
-Multi-arch image: For multi-architecture, is a feature that simplifies the selection of the appropriate image, according to the platform where Docker is running, e.g. when a Dockerfile requests a base image FROM microsoft/dotnet:2.1-sdk from the registry it actually gets 2.1-sdk-nanoserver-1709, 2.1-sdk-nanoserver-1803 or 2.1-sdk-alpine, depending on the operating system and version where Docker is running.
+Multi-arch image: For multi-architecture, is a feature that simplifies the selection of the appropriate image, according to the platform where Docker is running, e.g. when a Dockerfile requests a base image FROM microsoft/dotnet:2.2-sdk from the registry it actually gets 2.2-sdk-nanoserver-1709, 2.2-sdk-nanoserver-1803, 2.2-sdk-nanoserver-1809 or 2.2-sdk-alpine, depending on the operating system and version where Docker is running.